-MAC MACHINERY No. RULE STOCK (S): PRO STOCK (PRO): MODIFIED (M): .1 Engines must be homologated using the UIM specifications.
-The only outboard engines allowed in these classes are: 2.Yamaha 50H 1.Tohatsu 50 D2 2.Yamaha 50H per original UIM homologation 1.Tohatsu 50 D2 2.
-Yamaha 50H Both modified according to the rules. .2 No other engine will be permitted until the UIM (Cominsport Group) homologate a "low emission" compatible engine for P750 style racing.
-Introduced min.
+MACI HINERY No. RULE STOCK (S): PRO STOCK (PRO): MODIFIED (M): .1 Engines must be homologated using the UIM specifications.
+The only outboard engines allowed in these classes are: 1.Tohatsu 50 D2 2.Yamaha 50H per original UIM homologation 1.Tohatsu 50 D2 2.Yamaha 50H per original UIM homologation 1.Tohatsu 50 D2 2.
+Yamaha 50H Both modified according to the rules. .2 No other engine will be permitted until the UIM (Cominsport Group) homologate a "low emission" compatible engine for P750 style racing .Introduced min.
 3 years after homologation.
-YES YES .3 Low idle - engines must be capable of functioning at low speeds.
-YES YES YES .4 Water Pick-up - external water pick- ups wherever/however attached.
-Are forbidden Are forbidden Free .5 Control Handle (Gear) - An efficient control handle giving forward, neutral and backward movement is mandatory.
+YES YES YES .3 Low idle - engines must be capable of functioning at low speeds YES YES YES .4 Water Pick-up - external water pick-ups wherever/however attached.
+Are forbidden Are forbidden Free. .5 Control Handle (Gear) - An efficient control handle giving forward, neutral and backward movement is mandatory.
 The control handle for a functioning reverse gear must be within easy reach of the driver.
-YES YES .6 KILL SWITCHES: The manual starter must ensure a quick and easy start with no external aids.
+YES YES YES .6 KILL SWITCHES: The manual starter must ensure a quick and easy start with no external aids.
 The engine must be fitted with a "kill switch", operated with a lanyard no longer than 1.3 meters.
-The lanyard must be strong and very firmly fixed to the Pilot.
-A second "kill switch" lanyard must be firmly attached to the Co-Pilot at all times.
-Lanyard failure / kill switch failure Will result in disqualification from the relevant race/heat or longhaul discipline.
-YES YES
+The lanyard must be strong and very firmly fixed to the Driver.
+A second "kill switch" lanyard must be firmly attached to the Co-Driver at all times.
+Lanyard failure / kill switch failure Will result in disqualification from the relevant race/heat or long-haul discipline.
+Refer to Rule: 563.29 YES YES YES